Marsredskies/apod_service/README.md

 - Create a `.env` file in the repo directory using env.example.
 Make sure you've set all the variables.
 Even tho the app itself has it's own default values in case of missing envs, docker-compose however needs all required values.

-- If you are going to abuse nasa api somehow, create an API key at `https://api.nasa.gov/` avoid rate limits.
-But default key is set in the app just in case.
+- If you are going to abuse nasa api somehow, create an API key at `https://api.nasa.gov/` to avoid rate limits.
+But the default key is set in the app just in case.
 1 rph is a default behaviour.

 - Run `make run`.
 Migration will apply automatically.
 After that the service will make an initial image download from NASA's api.